ayushrathore09/terraform/README.md

 # providers.tf:
 here we can modify the region in which particular region we want to provision the resources.
+- After installing the providers install the AWS CLI and do AWS configure.

 # variables.tf:
 here we are declaring the variable, which we are passing in main.tf (ec2.tf) instead of passing hardcoded values.